 Your project owner might have configured Workforce so that it is integrated with Collector, Explorer, and Survey123.
 While you can still directly open and use those apps independent of Workforce, your project might be configured to open a particular map or survey, or (for Collector or Survey123) to pass information such as the GlobalID, assignment ID, or location to the integrated app.
 When you use Workforce to open the integrated app, the project owner's configuration is honored.
 The appropriate map or survey is opened.
 A new collection or survey can be started at the specified location, and the GlobalID, assignment ID, and location from the assignment can be shared with the new collection or survey as desired by the project owner.

-When you are viewing the details of an assignment, use the overflow menu to open an integrated app.
+When you are viewing the details of an assignment, use the actions menu to open an integrated app.
 The options you see depend on the configuration set up by your project owner.

 Tip: Set your status to Not working before closing the app